razterizer/Core/README.md

 This is a header-only library.

+## DateTime.h

+The code in this header file is put inside a namespace datetime which contain classes Date, Time and DateTime.

 ## Machine Learning

 This part of the library will probably move out to its own repo one day.